BackendTrip/my-classwork/README.md

 `musical` is a simple tool for your favorite music DVD.

-You can rip vob files by each DVD chapter, convert them to wav file and add them to yo
+You can rip vob files by each DVD chapter, convert them to wav file and add them to your iTunes library.

+## Install